 A volunteer opportunity has been identified at a hospital, distributing periodicals to patients, an activity always done by volunteers.
 An individual is interested in the healthcare field but has no experience.
-The individual is placed in the volunteer position to begin to expose him or her to a healthcare environment and build connections.
+The individual is placed in the volunteer position to begin to expose them to a healthcare environment and build connections.
 This is permitted as a volunteer opportunity.